Reader Rachel asked about contemporary YA novels in the comments a few weeks ago:

 BEFORE I FALL by Lauren Oliver: A girl killed in a car accident gets the chance to relive her last day in order to try and change her fate.

 What sets all of these books apart, in my mind, is character, voice, and one high-concept element in the plot that makes the premise a great read.
-I do think a romantic element, or at least an unrequited crush, is vital to a contemporary/realistic YA story…teens care more about friendships and the possibility of romance than they do about most other things in their lives.
+I do think a romantic element, or at least an unrequited crush, is vital to a contemporary YA novel…teens care more about friendships and the possibility of romance than they do about most other things in their lives.
 Other than that, character, voice, and a high-concept idea are what will really make the difference in this market.